mattjcurry/Presentations/Concourse/concourse.md

 # Benefits

 - We were able to build only the components that changed
-- Pipeline definitions were smaller and more and responsible for a single component
+- Pipeline definitions were granular and responsible for a single component
 - Fail faster when there were breaking Ops Manager API changes
 - Easier management of multiple versions of Ops Manager API
-- Can pull resources directly from Pivotal Network
+- Can pull dependencies directly from Pivotal Network through concourse tasks

 ---

 # Problems

 - Concourse pipeline definitions were repetitive
-- Spending log of time writing boilerplate config/code to create pipelines
+- Spending lot of time writing boilerplate config/code to create pipelines
 - We had forked Concourse, so we had to merge changes

 ---